quii/learn-go-with-tests/pointers-and-errors.md

 To make `Bitcoin` you just use the syntax `Bitcoin(999)`.

-An interesting property of type aliasing is that you can also declare _methods_ on them.
+By doing this we're making a new type and we can declare _methods_ on them.
 This can be very useful when you want to add some domain specific functionality on top of existing types.

 Let's implement [Stringer](https://golang.org/pkg/fmt/#Stringer) on Bitcoin